conradho/haskell_server/README.md

 Setup Notes
 ===========
 - get updated cabal with `cabal update && cabal install cabal-install`
     - note where new cabal is installed to (.cabal/bin or local/bin etc)- prob need to do a bash alias/symlink/chg path to use new cabal
 - optionally, use cabal sandbox (only for updated cabal) to create a virtualenv
-	- cabal sandbox init
+    - install the dependencies in parallel `cabal sandbox init; cabal install -j10 --only-dependencies; cabal install`